-In the context of preparing the NC3, SBB as technical working arm of the Ministry of Land Policy and Forest Management (Ministry of GBB) is responsible for the calculation of the emissions from the AFOLU sector.
-The emissions regarding the agriculture sector are being estimated by the Ministry of Agriculture, Livestock and Fishery (Ministry of LVV) through a close collaboration arrangement between the two ministries.
-To ensure that there is consistency among the reporting of emissions from the Forestry and Other Land Uses (FOLU) sector, the same definitions used within this FREL report have been streamlined with the categories that will be incorporated in the GHG inventory.
+In the context of preparing the NC3, the SBB as technical working arm of the Ministry of Land Policy and Forest Management (Ministry of GBB) is responsible for the calculation of the emissions from the AFOLU sector.
+The emissions regarding the agriculture sector are being estimated by the Ministry of Agriculture, Livestock and Fishery (Ministry of LVV) through a close collaboration between the two ministries.
+To ensure that there is consistency among the reporting of emissions from the Forestry and Other Land Uses (FOLU) sector, the definitions used within this FREL report have been streamlined with the categories that will be incorporated in the GHG inventory (Annex 5).
 Furthermore, a national database called Suriname Environmental Statistics Information Network (SMIN), is being created to ensure centralization and availability of old and updated environmental data for policymakers and reporting purposes.
+The aim is to start having bilateral meetings and signing contracts with the relevant partners in the second half of 2021.